tillgrallert/lossless-sente-export/readme.md

     24. **VersionedLibraryProperty**
 4. Clean the export
     1. Open all XML files in a text editor and manually remove the trailing `<index>` nodes from every XML file as these prevent the files from being well-formed XML.
     2. Remove invalid XML characters.
-The cause is bibliographic data imported from non-English references and notes on OCRed PDFs:
+The cause is bibliographic data imported from non-English references and notes on OCRed PDFs.
+If nothing else is provided, replace with spaces
         - ``
         - ``
         - ``